 There are tons of treatments on offer but anyone who is in training or works out regularly can start with an Ocean Wrap to counteract a build-up of lactic acid.
 You’ll be wrapped in seaweed and left to float in a bath of various lotions and potions, cleansing the muscles and reducing acid build-up.

 Eating Healthy at Sea

 Finally, it was time to test the food.
 This is what cruising is really known for and there’s definitely a misconception out there that cruise ships are bursting at the seams with too much of a good thing, something that might be a nightmare for anyone who is easily tempted.
 This is totally not the case with Princess Cruises and proof came in the form of a Healthy Choice menu, the dishes on which we devoured in the International Dining Room having worked up quite the appetite.
 Starters included Chilled Avocado and Bay Shrimp or Kale Salad with Toasted Pumpkin and Sunflower Seeds, followed by Poached Salmon or Beef Tenderloin for your main course.
 There are even desserts on offer, you’re on holiday after all, with a choice of simple fresh fruit salad or warm baked apple.
 Every dish was delicious and I’d have been more than happy to dine off the Healthy Choice menu day after day, albeit with some treats along the way.

 For a lot of us, getting in ‘ship shape’ starts before we step aboard and resumes once we’re back on dry land.
-But we live healthier lives than ever on a day-to-day basis and so Princess Cruises are reversing the role, making becoming fitter and healthier at sea an effortless part of the experience of being on board their ships.
+But we live healthier lives than ever on a day-to-day basis and so Princess Cruises are reversing the role, making becoming fitter and healthier at sea an effortless part of the experience of being on board the Princess Cruises fleet.
 So we can eat healthily and train and sleep to our heart’s content, with plenty of ice cream and great steaks thrown in for good measure.